WOULD YOU BE AN AMAZING GUARDIAN OF OUR FREE LABRADOR PUPPY?

 Help with our Service Dog Donation Program

-We have a puppy from an upcoming litter available to participate in our Guardian Program.
+We have a Labrador puppy from an upcoming litter available to participate in our Guardian Program.
 Please Apply for more Information.

-female chocolate lab puppy
+guardian lab puppy

-On occasion we run into someone objecting to this program and they recommend that people visit their local shelter to adopt a puppy for free.
-We are all for, let me qualify, we are 100% for those who would rather adopt a puppy from a local London shelter, Windsor shelter, or even closer to us in Chatham Kent.
-These puppies need rehoming and we would want to get them into a home as much as the next person.
-The need for breeding however is still there because not all free shelter dogs have the intelligence to act as a service dog.
-As well they don’t have a trackable background of their temperament and health.
 Something as simple as a shelter dog not being screened for a genetic heart or eye issue may result in a lot of wasted training.
 Also, guessing a shelter dog’s age could result in a shortened term for them to act as service dogs.
-If a dog lives for 10 to 12 years, and the shelter dog is 5 years old , training takes a year at least for suitable candidates, then the service can only work until about 8 to 10 years old until they begin to slow down.
-So, instead of the dog helping their handler for 8 or 9 years, all that training is put in to the dog for just a couple years.
+If a Labrador puppy lives for 10 to 12 years, and the shelter dog is 5 years old, this is too old to begin training.
+Training takes a year at least for suitable candidates.
+The service can only work until about 8 to 10 years old until they begin to slow down.
+So in this case all that training is put in to the dog for just a couple years.
 Normally this is a cost most people will not incur for such a short time.
 Read more on this here.

 1. We make the first pick of a litter choosing the smartest female to mate in the future.
 Sometimes there may be two puppies that are equally intelligent, if so you can pick from the two.
 Either way you get the pick of the litter.

-2. You take your puppy home, administer veterinarian care as you would normally getting your Lab vaccinations at the proper times.
+2. You take your Labrador puppy home, administer veterinarian care as you would normally getting your Lab vaccinations at the proper times.

 3. You keep us informed of vaccinations and if your female comes into heat.
 Once she is old enough to breed we facilitate that.
 She is home with you for most of the year only being away to mate with our male for a few days, and to have her puppies.

 4. After the first mating we will evaluate the quality of the puppies she made.
-If they do not meet or are not above our standards to be trained as a service dog we may decide to spay her and sign her over to you.
+If they do not meet or are not above our standards to be trained as a service dog we spay her and sign her over to you.
 We may also try her with a different male if we feel the characteristics of the different male might make the puppies of a higher quality.
 In short, if her puppies are exceptional she may have up to 4 litters so we are able to donate the highest quality puppies available to our veterans and first responders.
 If her puppies are not we may instruct you to spay her and cover the cost.

 If you feel you can provide an excellent home for one of our best girl puppies, and you would like to contribute to our veterans, police officers, nurses, fire fighters and medics while caring for one of the best breeds of dogs going, then please apply below.
 People looking for a puppy to adopt can get the highest quality Lab puppy available in Ontario.
 We appreciate your help and dedication to helping out.